-a series of Investment Managers Series Trust Class A Shares (ROBAX), Class C Shares (ROBCX), Class T Shares (ROBDX) and Institutional Class Shares (ROBNX)
+a series of Investment Managers Series Trust

+Class A Shares (ROBAX), Class C Shares (ROBCX), Class T Shares (ROBDX) and Institutional Class Shares (ROBNX)

-This Statement of Additional Information ("SAI") is not a prospectus, and it should be read in conjunction with the Prospectus dated April 30, 2023, as may be amended from time to time, of the Robinson Tax Advantaged Income Fund (the "Fund"), a series of Investment Managers Series Trust (the "Trust").
+This Statement of Additional Information ("SAI") is not a prospectus, and it should be read in conjunction with the Prospectus dated April 30, 2025, as may be amended from time to time, of the Robinson Tax Advantaged Income Fund (the "Fund"), a series of Investment Managers Series Trust (the "Trust").
 Liberty Street Advisors, Inc. (the "Advisor") is the investment advisor to the Fund.
 Robinson Capital Management, LLC (the "Sub-Advisor") is the sub-advisor to the Fund.
-A copy of the Fund's Prospectus may be obtained by contacting the Fund at the address or telephone number specified below.
-The Fund's Annual Report to shareholders for the fiscal year ended December 31, 2022, is incorporated by reference herein.
-A copy of the Fund's Annual Report can be obtained by contacting the Fund at the address or telephone number specified below.
+The Fund's audited financial statements for the fiscal year ended December 31, 2024, are incorporated in this SAI by reference to the Fund's Annual Financials and Other Information, which are included as part of the Fund's most recent Form N-CSR filing.
+A copy of the Fund's Prospectus, Annual Report, Semi-Annual Report, and Financials and Other Information can be obtained by contacting the Fund at the address or telephone number specified below.